triplea-game/triplea/docs/development/rl-battle-simulation.md

 5. terminated or truncated episodes expose no further legal actions.

 Calling stateful methods before `reset`, or calling `step` after the episode finishes, is an error.

+The saved-game provider is intentionally read-only in this milestone: `reset` and observation work, while `legalActions` is empty and `step` reports that battle decision hooks are not installed yet.
+Casualty and retreat actions are the next milestone.

 `BattleObservationFactory` produces stable unit groups sorted by owner, type, hits, and movement used.
 The DTO intentionally excludes UI objects and direct engine references so it can be serialized, replayed, and converted into an RL tensor later.